Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Discussion

-Another interesting avenue for future work would be to apply Eq.~(\ref{eq:Polychromatic5}) to non-energy-binned broad-band polychromatic neutron propagation-based phase contrast images obtained with smaller pinhole sizes.
+Another interesting avenue, for investigation subsequent to the present paper, is to apply the polychromatic version of our algorithm, as developed in Eqs.~(\ref{eq:Polychromatic5}) and (\ref{eq:Polychromatic6}) from Appendix A, to non-energy-binned broad-band polychromatic neutron propagation-based phase contrast images obtained with smaller pinhole sizes.
+See Appendix A for further details.
 The idea of phase retrieval using broad-band polychromatic neutron phase contrast images has been considered previously, using a phase-retrieval method that amplifies rather than suppresses noise \cite{McMahon2003}.
-However, the idea warrants revisiting in the context of the present paper, due to the SNR-boosting properties of Eqs.~(\ref{eq:Polychromatic5}) and (\ref{eq:Polychromatic6}) \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5}.
+However, the idea warrants revisiting in the context of the present paper, due to the SNR-boosting properties of Eqs.~(\ref{eq:Polychromatic5}) and (\ref{eq:Polychromatic6}) from Appendix A \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5}.
 For example, in the present study, time-of-flight monochromatization was achieved using 524 equally-spaced energy bins over the wavelength range from 0.70~\AA{} to 6.76~\AA.
-If the pinhole diameter were to have been reduced from $d=40$~mm to $d=10$~mm, the resulting net-flux reduction of $4^2=16$ could easily have been compensated for by a net flux-boost by a factor of 1400 \footnote{For the experiment using energy-filtered neutrons reported in Sec.~III, the neutron flux recorded by the detector without the sample in the beam, over the utilized part of the detector at the selected wavelength bin of 5.9 \AA, was 110 neutrons/s/cm$^2$ (averaged over the acquisition time of 6 minutes).
+If the pinhole diameter were to have been reduced from $d=40$~mm to $d=10$~mm, the resulting net-flux reduction of $4^2=16$ could easily have been compensated for by a net flux-boost by a factor of 1400,\footnote{For the experiment using energy-filtered neutrons reported in Sec.~III, the neutron flux recorded by the detector without the sample in the beam, over the utilized part of the detector at the selected wavelength bin of 5.9 \AA, was 110 neutrons/s/cm$^2$ (averaged over the acquisition time of 6 minutes).
 For the entire wavelength range measured, the flux was about $1.56\times 10^5$ neutrons/s/cm$^2$ measured by the detector.
-Hence the net boost in utilized flux, that is to be obtained by not needing any energy filter, is $1.56\times 10^5/110 \approx 1400$.}, due to not needing to monochromatize and instead having a polychromatic image energy-integrating over all 524 energy bins.
-Indeed, by using fully poly-energetic neutrons, there would be a net increase in the utilized flux by a multiplicative factor of 1400/16=88, even with the smaller pinhole indicated above; this would boost the SNR of the raw phase-contrast data by a factor of $\sqrt{88}\approx9$, relative to that utilized in the present paper, with an additional boost in SNR to be expected on account of the significantly improved spatial coherence that would be due to the use of a smaller pinhole (cf.~\citeauthor{Wilkins1996} \cite{Wilkins1996} for an early example of this last-mentioned fact, in the x-ray literature).
+Hence the net boost in utilized flux, that is to be obtained by not needing any energy filter, is $1.56\times 10^5/110 \approx 1400$.} due to not needing to monochromatize and instead having a polychromatic image energy-integrating over all 524 energy bins.
+Indeed, by using fully poly-energetic neutrons, we anticipate that there would be a net increase in the utilized flux by a multiplicative factor of 1400/16=88, even with the smaller pinhole indicated above; this would boost the SNR of the raw phase-contrast data by a factor of $\sqrt{88}\approx9$, relative to that utilized in the present paper, with an additional boost in SNR to be expected on account of the significantly improved spatial coherence that would be due to the use of a smaller pinhole (cf.~\citeauthor{Wilkins1996} \cite{Wilkins1996} for an early example of this last-mentioned fact, in the x-ray literature).
 Also, the corresponding Fresnel number would have been reduced from 800 (see Eq.~(\ref{eq:FresnelNumber})) to $N_{\textrm{F}}\approx 800/4^2=50$, which is still well within the validity condition in Eq.~(\ref{eq:FresnelNumberValidity}).
-Moreover, the spatial resolution in Eq.~(\ref{eq:SR}) would become 25~$\mu$m, which remains well-matched to the pixel size of 55~$\mu$m.
+Lastly, the spatial resolution in Eq.~(\ref{eq:SR}) would become 25~$\mu$m, which remains well-matched to the pixel size of 55~$\mu$m.